faizulislamfair/faizulislamfair/README.md

 ### Hi, I'm Fair (actually my name is Fair anyways)

-## I'm a Student, Developer and Guitarist!
+## I'm a Student, Developer, Guitarist & Content Writer!

 -  I’m pretty much trying to grab a stack!
 -  Looking to collaborate with other developers!
 -  2021 Goals: To get showered with positivity!
 -  I love to play guitar, harmonica & piano/keyboard!
+-  Learning about out of the box stuffs & articles keep me flabbergasted!
 -  Let's talk about the things which keep you alive & wreak havoc in your senses!